 administrative bodies.

+dammistrative boares.
-With respect to disputes involving

-Management and the Compa employees who are covered by Collec Bargaining Agreements, the

-agreement provides for a "Grievance

-Machinery".
-Likewise, it is provided
+With respect to disputes involving Management and the Company's employees who are covered by Collective Bargaining Agreements, the said agreement provides for a "Grievance Machinery".
+Likewise, it is provided therein that "the parties agree on the principle that all disputes between Labor and Management may be settled through friendly negotiations.
+The same Agreement provides for Arbitration to the

-therein that "the parties agree on the
+effect that if the Grievance Machinery

-principle that all disputes between Labor

-and Management may be settled

-through friendly negotiations.
-The same

-Agreement provides for Arbitration to the

-effect that if the Grievance Machin fails, the dispute may be settled by
+fails, the dispute may be settled by a

-voluntary arbitrator mutually chosen by
+voluntary arbitrator mutually chosen by the parties.

-the parties.

-The Company has always encouraged the

-use of alternative modes of dispute

-resolution that can amicably settle

-conflicts or differences.
-Thus, the

-Company accordingly and promptly

-Corporation & Regulatory Authorities responds to the communications, request

-for clarification, comments, requirements

-of regulatory authorities and ultimately

-comply with the decision or instruction of

-the regulatory agency in the absence of a clear conflict with existing laws.
+Corporation & Regulatory Authorities The Company has always encouraged the use of alternative modes of dispute resolution that can amicably settle conflicts or differences.
+Thus, the Company accordingly and promptly responds to the communications, request for clarification, comments, requirements of regulatory authorities and ultimately comply with the decision or instruction of the regulatory agency in the absence of a clear conflict with existing laws.

-cieur conflict with existing laws.